0abc/0abc-a23/readme.md

 ### Structures
+* foundations are capturable
+* `<BuildRestrictions/Distance>` applies to other players as well, e.g. you can't build a fortress right next to one of a different player
 * economic structures can be constructed in neutral territory
 * dropsites are just that: dropsites; all gather technologies are moved to the forge, which is now available in the village phase
 * walls are stronger but also more expensive and slower to construct; all factions have palisades (village), siege walls (town), and city walls (city)